int19h/jbomohi/dict/su'ai/comments.md

 Gleki told me that he no longer prefers this word; use {zu'ai} instead.
 I am going to propose an alternative and unrelated meaning.

+## 2015-07-10T11:08:13Z — spheniscine (comment 2212, on definition 66822)

+significant zeros

+How to distinguish between significant zeros and non-significant zeros?